rmarx/holblocking-blogpost/README.md

 [qpack]: https://blog.litespeedtech.com/tag/quic-header-compression-design-team/
 [extensiblepriorities]: https://tools.ietf.org/html/draft-ietf-httpbis-priority-02

 So, all that work on QUIC and a re-imagined HTTP version just to remove Transport Layer HOL blocking.
-I sure hope that was worth it... let's explore that.
+I sure hope that was worth it...

 ### Do QUIC and HTTP/3 really completely remove HOL blocking?